Lynch/Oz: Synopsis

 Lynch/Oz examines the influence of the 1939 Victor Fleming-directed film The Wizard of Oz on the work of American filmmaker David Lynch.
 The concept for the film originates from a response Lynch gave during a Q&A panel at the 2001 New York Film Festival following a screening of his film Mulholland Drive.
 When asked about the impact of Fleming's film on his work, Lynch said, "There is not a day that goes by that I don't think about The Wizard of Oz."
 Lynch/Oz attempts to reevaluate the filmmaker's extended filmography within this enduring influence, from his very first short film, The Alphabet (1969), to his latest series, Twin Peaks: The Return (2017).
 The film was officially described as an exploration of "one of the most fascinating puzzles in the history of motion pictures: the enduring symbiosis between America's primordial fairytale, The Wizard of Oz, and David Lynch's singular brand of popular surrealism."

 The film is divided into six chapters, each narrated by a different filmmaker or critic who provides their own perspectives on the subject.
 Among the narrators are filmmakers Karyn Kusama (Jennifer's Body), Rodney Ascher (Room 237), and John Waters (Multiple Maniacs, Pink Flamingos, Female Trouble).
 The film incorporates hundreds of film clips to illustrate the connection between David Lynch and The Wizard of Oz.

+Production

+A key sequence that bookends the film was shot by Philippe and cinematographer Robert Muratore using a drone in the Central City Opera House in Central City, Colorado.